nikfrank/chess-164/README.md

 ```

-now we can fix the movements for castling
+now we can fix the movements for castling and en passant

 ```jsx
     const nextPieces = JSON.parse(JSON.stringify(pieces));